melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 * The company is organized in such a way that the features and the model are developed by one team, and deployed by another team which prefers another language or library.

-In this article we will explore various options of model interoperability, look at the model interchange formats, including those provided by machine learning libraries, natively in programming languages and designated interchange formats.
+In this article, we will explore various options of model interoperability, look at the model interchange formats, including those provided by machine learning libraries, natively in programming languages and designated interchange formats.
 We'll briefly touch upon Apple CoreML, Baidu MDL, NNVM and the kinds of models they support.